What is a Lindy Exchange?

 What about registrations?

-Registrations are opening at 7.30pm on the 3rd July.
+Registrations are opening at TBA!.
 We have tried our very best to make the event as cheap as we possibly can; CLX is not run for profit.
-As a result, we think most people will probably get a pass for the whole weekend, but you will also be able to come to just the Saturday or Sunday dances by booking tickets in advance (email info @cambridgelindyexchange.co.uk for more details).
-Prices for individual events will be determined closer to the date, but you can rest assured that the full pass is the best way to go for value, and it is unlikely that extra tickets will be available for the Friday night dance due to space limitations.
-Since this is an event sponsored by the Cambridge Lindy Hoppers society, members receive a discount when registering for a full pass.
+Unfortunately we are unable to offer passes for individual nights this year.
+Since this is an event sponsored by the Cambridge Lindy Hoppers club, members receive a discount when registering for a full pass.

 One of the joys of the exchange is meeting new people so we organise hosting so those from out of the city can stay with local dancers.
 If you've a spare bed, sofa or bit of floor space please let us know and make a dancers day by letting them stay with you.
 We can't guarantee to find a place for everyone but we try our best!